 Ways young workers can be hurt on the job.
 Ways to predict and prevent workplace injuries.
 Common health and safety hazards on the job.
 Ways to reduce at control workplace hazards.
 Imargencies in the workplace and how to respond.
-What to do if you see something at work that could hurt you or make you sick.
-Work hazards indica and responsibilities young people
+What to do if you see something at work that could hurt you or make you site.
+What to be inform and responsibilities young people